openclarity/apiclarity/README.md

 openssl s_client -showcerts -connect <External-IP>:10443
 ```

-Use the above extracted token at the step-2 and certificate at step-3 for configuring subsequent external trace sources.
+Use the above extracted token at the step-2 and certificate at step-3 for configuring subsequent external trace sources such as Apigee X Gateway and BIG-IP LTM Load balancer

+## Supported Trace Sources
-APIClarity can support with the following traffic sources and follow the instructions per required integration.
+APIClarity can support with the following trace sources and follow the instructions per required integration.

 * Apigee X Gateway
   * [Integration instructions](https://github.com/openclarity/apiclarity/tree/master/plugins/gateway/apigeex)